-Their estimated date of birth is 4/4/18.
-Their adoption fee of $150 each includes her vet exam, FVRCP vaccinations, FIV & Feline Leukemia testing (neg), routine deworming, microchip and spay.
+Skippy’s estimated date of birth is 4/17/18.
+His adoption fee of $130 includes his vet exam, FVRCP vaccinations, FIV & Feline Leukemia testing (neg), routine deworming, microchip and neuter.

 We have everything you need to get started, and, when you adopt any cat you’ll get a coupon book filled with tons of savings.

 Please understand that though you may want to take these adorable animals home with you when you see them, you will first have to go through the application process through Adopt-A-Pet.
 Applications can be found here; fill it out and send it to volunteers at Adopt-A-Pet.
 One of their adoption councilors will contact you.